Field School for Cultural Documentation

 Dates, Course Expectations and Location

-The field school will begin on Monday, June 5, 2023.
-Coursework will be based on the Mason Square campus of George Mason University, accessible via Metro.
-Because of the short-term nature of the class, students must attend all class sessions and should have at least 30 hours total to dedicate to fieldwork (June 12-July 6).
+The field school will begin on Monday, May 13, 2024.
+Coursework will be based in Horizon Hall, Fairfax Campus of George Mason University.
+Because of the short-term nature of the class, students must attend all class sessions and should have at least 30 hours total to dedicate to fieldwork (May 20-June 15).

-The first week of classes (Monday through Friday,5-9 PM) will take place in the classroom.
+The first week of classes (Monday through Friday, May 13-17, 3-7 PM) will take place in the classroom.
 Students will learn how to design a team fieldwork project, to conduct ethnographic observations and interviews and use digital recording equipment, and the basics of field archiving.
 Students will be assigned to teams and will create a fieldwork plan with the assistance of the instructors.

 Fieldwork activities will begin in the second week of the course.
 During weeks 2, 3 and 4 students will be on-site at least 30 hours working in teams to conducting fieldwork.
 There will not be regular class sessions, but teams will meet with a professor once a week to assess their progress and make adjustments to their research strategy.

-During the final week of class, June 20-22, research teams will finalize their ethnographic collections and prepare them for the archiving as part of the Northern Virginia Folklife Archive.
+During the final week of class, June 13-15, research teams will finalize their ethnographic collections and prepare them for the archiving as part of the National Parks Service archives.
 They will also conduct a final presentation of their findings to the public.

 Cost, Housing, Credit Options and Special Requirements